 Academic costumes date back to the 11th and 12th centuries with the first organized institutions of learning in Europe.
 In 1895, the academic institutions in the United States adopted a code of academic dress that gave this country a beautiful and impressive method of signifying scholastic honors.
 With the exception of revisions in 1932 and 1959, the code has been virtually unchanged since its inception.

-GOWNS.
-The bachelor’s gown has a long, pointed sleeve; the master’s gown has an oblong sleeve open at the wrist (or some older gowns may be open near the upper part of the arm); the doctor’s gown is fuller than the others with velvet panels full length on the front, and three velvet crossbars on each sleeve in black or in a color distinctive of the subject pertaining to the individual’s degree.
+Gowns: The bachelor’s gown has a long, pointed sleeve; the master’s gown has an oblong sleeve open at the wrist (or some older gowns may be open near the upper part of the arm); the doctor’s gown is fuller than the others with velvet panels full length on the front, and three velvet crossbars on each sleeve in black or in a color distinctive of the subject pertaining to the individual’s degree.
 The gowns are black except for the doctor’s, which may be a color representing the institution that awarded the degree.
-Graduating student athletes are wearing silver-and-blue cords over their gowns.
-A number of other cords recognizing student achievement and activities are also worn.
+A number of colorful cords recognizing student achievement and activities are worn by many of the graduates.

 The silk lining of the hood represents the color or colors of the institution from which the degree was received.
 The higher the degree, the more the lining is revealed.